 Whether you're creating a token or coin, you will need to mint the cryptocurrency at some point.
 The exact method will differ based on your tokenomics.
 For example, fixed supply tokens are usually minted all in one go via a smart contract.
 Coins like Bitcoin are minted gradually, as miners validate new blocks of transactions.

-To create a simple BEP-20 token, you’ll need some basic coding skills to deploy a smart contract to Binance Smart Chain.
+To create a simple BEP-20 token, you’ll need some basic coding skills to deploy a smart contract to BNB Smart Chain.
 You’ll also need to have MetaMask installed and some BNB in your wallet to pay gas fees.

-, an online application for developing and deploying smart contracts on blockchains that are compatible with the Ethereum Virtual Machine.
+2. Head to Remix, an online application for developing and deploying smart contracts on blockchains that are compatible with the Ethereum Virtual Machine.
 Right-click the [contracts] folder and click [New File].

 3. Name the file “BEP20.sol”.